rosocz/LaneLines/writeup.md

 In fact any fixed definition of values is a potential problem.
 We define parameters for canny method and hough transformation as fixed values but we are working with video, where conditions are changing in time.

-Next known problems occures when we get significant part of the road where line detection is not possible.
+Next known problem occures when we get significant part of the road where line detection is not possible.
 Our line starts to be very inaccurate because points used to count linear regression are not relevant anymore.

 Another problem could occure when we get sharp turn and one of the lines crosses middle of the image.
 I assume